Dear reader of ADxS.org, please excuse the disruption.

 6. Eye movements (saccades) and ADHD

-Various studies have found slower and more variable saccadic reaction times in children with ADHD using the gap/overlap test.
+Various studies found slower and more variable saccadic reaction times in children with ADHD using the gap/overlap test.
 One study was able to eliminate this biomarker using warning signals during the test.20

 Another study found that in children, visual field shifts moderated the relationship between hyperactivity/impulsivity on the one hand and problems focusing attention and taking in information on the other.
 Visual field shifts increased with a decrease in performance accuracy, although this correlation did not reflect the severity of the symptoms.22